skaboy007/MicroHub/README.md

 **Conclusion**

-The Microservices Marketplace Manifest provides concrete specifications to standardize the development and integration of microservices.
+The MicroHub Manifest provides concrete specifications to standardize the development and integration of microservices.
 By adhering to these guidelines, developers can create interoperable, scalable, and maintainable services that contribute to a robust and collaborative ecosystem.